lucascviveiros/FlutterRobotAR/README.md

 # FlutterRobotAR

-ARChildrensLogic is an augmented educational application based on Flutter/Unity framework for iOS devices.
+FlutterRobotAR is an educational AR app for teaching childrens logic based on Flutter/Unity framework for iOS devices.
    - Under the scope of NORTE-06-3559-FSE-000188 OleaChain projects.

 # Description